Stand Up Pouches

 While there are no exact parameters to follow, there are a few guidelines by product to keep in mind.

-Most non-food items such as apparel and personal care products don't need any barrier properties at all.
+Most non-food items such as apparel and personal care products don't need any barrier properties.

 Loose tea would benefit from mid-level oxygen and moisture protection while coffee would benefit from mid-level moisture protection and high levels of oxygen protection to preserve aromas.